-4. Keep your B2B social media videos short and sweet
+4. Keep your company’s social media videos short and sweet

 According to Woosuite, short-form video has the highest ROI of any social media marketing tactic at 30%.

-Needless to say, short-form B2B social media video is here to stay.
-It’s indispensable in our digitally driven world where audiences are constantly consuming content at a mile a minute.
+Needless to say, short-form business social media videos are here to stay.
+They’re indispensable in our digitally driven world where audiences are constantly consuming content at a mile a minute.
 Once you’ve captured their attention with a solid hook, your goal is to keep them engaged for every second after that with a valuable message.
 And the fewer seconds in your video, the easier it is to do.
 That’s just math!

 While concepting the “body” of your video, ask yourself: